abhishekjakhar/cracking-javascript/docs/scope.md

 ---

+## How do we know something is function declaration?

+If the word function is literally the first thing in statement then it is function declaration.
+If it's not the first thing in the statement it is function expression.

 ## What is difference between function declaration and function expression?

 ## What is IIFE, what are benefits of using IIFE pattern?